WorgingAnna/Portfolio-Data-Analysis/Data_Analyse_Entreprise_Recrutement.md

 **English version :**

 This project was carried out entirely on Microsoft Power BI.
-Each project is presented using a Google Slide or Power Point.
+Each project is presented using a Google Slide or Power Point and a video to show the interactions.

 Click on the link below to access the Power Point presentation of the “Data Analyse Entreprise Recrutement” project: